Madonna wannabe: Reactions

 The trend impacted retailers and also costume contests of that era, thus Madonna's trademark look became an iconic fashion trend of the 1980s.
 Macy's, opened their "Madonnaland" in 1985, a boutique selling clothes modelled after the singer's style.
 In June 1985, there was a look-alike contest at Macy's Herald Square in New York City.
 Pop artist Andy Warhol, who Madonna had met through her relationship with artist Jean-Michel Basquiat, her stylist Maripol, MTV contributor Nina Blackwood, and Madonna: Lucky Star author Michael McKenzie were the judges.
 After its launch of "Madonnaland" by Macy's, many other retailers followed suit.

 In the TV program The 80's: The Decade that Made Us by the National Geographic, it was explained that "Madonna inspires countless girls across the globe to hit the nearest shopping mall to match her distinctive style".
 Editors of Garb: A Fashion and Culture Reader (2008), described the target as "an immense following of copycat teenagers", and it led to American journalist Ricardo Baca call her "the most imitated woman" in the world.
-Because Madonna lookalikes were "everywhere", a mall was dubbed "Madonna Mall" because of the many girls who shopped there.
-Author Jennifer Grayer Moore, wrote in Fashion Fads Through American History (2015):
+It was described the fad was seem to be "everywhere", and a mall was dubbed "Madonna Mall" because of the many girls who shopped there.
+Author Jennifer Grayer Moore, wrote in Fashion Fads Through American History (2015): "The Madonna Wannabe phenomenon demonstrates the power of a mass-media personality to set a style and impact the fashion industry both by offering licensed products and by stimulating the sale of mainstream items".

+Chuck Klosterman notes while girls dressed like Madonna, "she never demanded them to do so".
 Madonna reacted to this trend, and revealed in an interview with The Washington Post her own surprise for this phenomenon at the fact that a way of dressing she had chosen had suddenly become, quite spontaneously in fashion.
 In another interview with Michael Gross in 1985, she revealed: "I was flattered that people wanted to look like me and dress me.
 But I think it was all part of a spirit that I had, and I think that the people who wanted to dress like me saw the humor more than anybody else".

-Impact on young female audiences and identity
+Impact on young female audiences

 The Madonna wannabe phenomenon was studied by sociologists and other academics, as was noted by Spanish professor and philosopher Ana Marta González.
-The young female audience was the main target impacted by this trend.
-French academic Georges-Claude Guilbert described the Madonna influence on wannabes as "so deep" that "have undoubtedly influenced the decisions of many young women".
+Young female audiences were the main target impacted by this trend.
+French scholar Georges-Claude Guilbert described her influence on wannabes as notably "deep" to the point "have undoubtedly influenced the decisions of many young women".
 According to Lisa Lewis, for many young girls, imitating Madonna meant creating a space and identity of their own.
-By this time, using fashion and identity was a fresh concept that Madonna boosted with this trend, thus "her free style of dressing, speaking and behaving encouraged for many female fans a discovery of their identity and body".
-Gary Goshgarian found that John Fiske and others interviewed young girls and find that the "Madonna wannabes are most taken with her assertive self-enjoyment, her seeming indifference to men".
+By this time, using fashion and identity was a fresh concept, which according to Dawn Currie in Girl Talk (1999), coincided with the emergence of the "attitude dressing".
+Author Gary Goshgarian found that John Fiske and others interviewed young girls and find that the "Madonna wannabes are most taken with her assertive self-enjoyment, her seeming indifference to men".